What Are The Causes and Symptoms of Blocked Fallopian Tubes?Fertility Treatment

 As a good alternative to uterus color image, the procedure involves a saline injection into the endometrial cavity and uses ultrasound to take images of the uterine tubes.
 This procedure can be performed in the doctor's office.

-The laparoscopy procedure is used for the more accurate evaluation of blocked uterine tubes.
+The laparoscopy procedure is used to evaluate blocked uterine tubes more accurately.
 The doctor can also remove the blockage during the same procedure.
 During laparoscopy, the surgeon makes a small incision near the belly button and inserts a small camera into the body.
 It helps them to visualize the tubes and take the necessary measures directly.
 Although laparotomy is an invasive procedure, it is not used as the first-line treatment for blocked fallopian tubes.

 How to Get Pregnant with Blocked Fallopian Tubes?